katlande/scCoExpress/scCoExpress.md

 #### Here’s a summary of what all the options in the CoExpress() function actually do:

-- obj Seurat Object
+- **obj**: Seurat Object
-- target_genes Vector of gene names
+- **target_genes**: Vector of gene names
-- gene2=NULL Target gene if only comparing one, or NULL if all pairwise comparisons
+- **gene2**: Target gene if only comparing one, or NULL if all pairwise comparisons
-- seuratAssay Seurat Assay to use (defaults to defaultAssay)
+- **seuratAssay**: Seurat Assay to use (defaults to defaultAssay)
-- seuratSlot Seurat assay slot to use (defaults to “data”)
+- **seuratSlot**: Seurat assay slot to use (defaults to “data”)
-- nPartitions gene partitions, set to NULL for local backgrounds (only for small gene lists)
+- **nPartitions**: gene partitions, set to NULL for local backgrounds (only for small gene lists)
-- nPermutations number of permutations for parition backgrounds, or for local backgrounds if nParitions is NULL
+- **nPermutations**: number of permutations for parition backgrounds, or for local backgrounds if nParitions is NULL
-- BkgdGeneExpr getGeneExpr() output object, runs internally if NULL
+- **BkgdGeneExpr**: getGeneExpr() output object, runs internally if NULL
-- topExcl value between 0-1, percentile above which cells will be set as “extreme” genes
+- **topExcl**: value between 0-1, percentile above which cells will be set as “extreme” genes
-- bottomExcl value between 0-1, minimum fraction of cells a gene needs to be expressed in, below which genes will be set as “extreme”
+- **bottomExcl**: value between 0-1, minimum fraction of cells a gene needs to be expressed in, below which genes will be set as “extreme”
-- local.perms in partition mode, the number of permutations to run on high and low expressed genes locally
+- **local.perms**: in partition mode, the number of permutations to run on high and low expressed genes locally
-- skip.extremes skips tabulating co-expression on comparisons with very highly or very lowly expressed genes
+- **skip.extremes**: skips tabulating co-expression on comparisons with very highly or very lowly expressed genes
-- seurat main Seurat version being used (e.g, 3, 4, 5…), as numeric.
+- **seurat**: main Seurat version being used (e.g, 3, 4, 5…), as
+  numeric.

 ## QCing Co-Expression